aamirindi/react-portfolio/README.md

 📞 Contact Me: Reach out to me easily through the provided contact information.

 I've designed this portfolio to reflect my personality and skills.
 Explore my projects, get in touch, and see what I can bring to the table.
+Thank You :)